 Throughout the Murder Mystery Service Week, there were around 100 participants across all schools joining the various Zoom service events over the course of the week.
 Each day was led by the presidents of the different Key Clubs from Division 12 East.

 Starting on Monday, participants sewed blankets to donate to the League of Volunteers, a nonprofit that aids the homeless through donation drives and family assistance.

 Tuesday’s activities had members bonding over decorative Halloween garland crafting, as well as making cards for “Send a Smile Today,” an organization which mails uplifting cards to cancer patients around the nation.

-For Wednesday, students painted pumpkins to not only bond, but also spread awareness for UNICEF’s Trick-or-Treat fundraiser, an event which aims to buy vaccines and school supplies for children in need.
+For Wednesday, students painted pumpkins to not only bond, but also spread awareness for the Trick-or-Treat for UNICEF fundraiser, an event which aims to buy vaccines and school supplies for children in need.